 - Add veggies.
 The more variety, the better.
 Add bell peppers in all colors, onions, mushrooms, carrots, squash, corn, sweet potatoes, eggplant — any of your favorites.
 Think bright colors like orange, red, or yellow when choosing veggies as they are full of powerful antioxidants that protect and regenerate your cells from disease.
 They’re also high in vitamins like vitamins A, C, and E and other nutrients such as lutein (for eye health), lycopene (for heart health and anti-cancer), and beta-carotene (for eye and immune health), just to name a few.

 - Spice it up.
 Add health-promoting spices such as chili powder, cumin, turmeric, fenugreek, or even sumac.
 Be sure your spices are fresh (the ones that came with the spice rack don’t count) for the best flavor and health benefits.
 And don’t forget the fresh garlic!
-Garlic has long been used to not only add zest to food, but for its remarkable preventive and healing properties.
+Garlic has long been used to not only add zest to food but for its remarkable preventive and healing properties.

 - Add whole grains.
-While this may not seem like the obvious choice for chili, by simply adding a few whole grains like wheat berries or brown rice, you can significantly increase the heart-healthy power of this favorite comfort food.
+While this may not seem like the obvious choice for chili, by simply adding a few whole grains like quinoa, wheat berries, or brown rice, you can significantly increase the heart-healthy power of this favorite comfort food.
 Cook the grains ahead of time, then add to the batch or serve the chili on top.

 - Add apple cider vinegar.
 Apple cider vinegar is known for its unbeatable health properties, from improving your digestion and regulating blood sugar levels, to boosting your immune system and overall energy.
-By adding a few tablespoons of cider vinegar to your chili, you can not only ramp up the flavor, but also its health-promoting benefits.
+By adding a few tablespoons of cider vinegar to your chili, you can not only ramp up the flavor but also its health-promoting benefits.

 - Try Some Cocoa.
-Cocoa … in chili!?
+Cocoa powder … in chili!?
 Yes!
-Unsweetened cocoa is often used in Mexican cooking (think mole sauces), and is an easy way to add antioxidants and robust flavor without the calories.
+Unsweetened cocoa powder is often used in Mexican cooking (think mole sauces), and is an easy way to add antioxidants and robust flavor without the calories.
 All you’ll need is 1-2 ounces of unsweetened chocolate per pot.

 Some other notes: Go easy on the toppings.
 Your healthy chili can be undone quickly when it’s loaded with cheese, full-fat sour cream, and unlimited tortilla chips.
-Try topping each bowl with any of these healthier options: heart-healthy avocado cubes, fresh chopped cilantro, a tablespoon of low-fat cheese, a dollop of fat free Greek yogurt, chopped fresh scallions, lime wedges.
+Try topping each bowl with any of these healthier options: heart-healthy avocado cubes, fresh chopped cilantro, a tablespoon of low-fat cheese, a dollop of fat-free Greek yogurt, chopped fresh scallions, lime wedges.
 Limit yourself to 1 ounce of chips.